-With the evolution of ways companies are dealing with their customers, the role of account manager has come into prominence proving out to be extremely useful in their business.
-They are one of the key players in the sales and marketing team of a company.
-But unlike the traditional sales people, the account managers are responsible for maintaining a healthy relationship with clients during the entire tenure of customers availing service from the company.
+With the evolution of ways companies deal with customers, the role of account manager has become prominent.
+It has become extremely useful in business.
+They are one of the key players alongside the sales and marketing team of a company.
+But unlike the traditional sales people, account managers need to maintaining a healthy relationship with clients during their entire journey.
 This Article lists top Account manager Interview Questions and Answers for review before taking or giving an interview.

 The account managers work with all the customer-facing departments of a company to make sure that the customer is able to get the service of highest standards.
 And since companies are increasingly realizing the benefits of appointing a dedicated resource to better serve their clients, the account manager career path is becoming one of the most sought after job roles in current times.